 Specialized cleaning will continue to occur for outbreaks of illnesses (Covid, influenza, strep, etc).

 As we start the school year, we will be limiting Mission Partners in the school building.
-A health screening will be added to the sign in process.
+A health screening will be part of the sign-in process.

 All Saints Catholic School will continue to monitor school, district and community data to keep the parents informed of health related issues during the school year.
 We will continue to work with Minnesota Department of Health and Dakota County Public Health.